iRunFar’s Alli Miles runs in a pair of the Hoka Torrent 4 trail running shoes. Photo: iRunFar/Eszter Horanyi

 The Hoka Mach 6 is one of the most fun road shoes we’ve recently tested.
 It’s lightweight, responsive, comfortable, plush, and fast.
 It can serve as your everyday trainer, a workout shoe, or even a race-day shoe.
 We’re fans of the Mach series, but this might be the best version of the shoe yet.
 The bottom has a rubber outsole designed for durability and minimal weight.
 So far, more than 100 miles into the shoe, we haven’t noticed any excessive wearing issues.
 Considering we’ve put 500-plus miles on previous versions of the Mach, we don’t anticipate these wearing out too fast.

 Moving up the shoe to the midsole, things start to get more fun.
-Hoka uses their super critical midsole foam, which is lightweight and responsive.
+Hoka uses its super-critical midsole foam, which is lightweight and responsive.
 The creel jacquard upper adds to the overall comfort of the shoe.
 At just 8.2 ounces, the shoe is incredibly light.
 And the 5-millimeter heel-to-toe drop is ideal for most runners.

 Shop the Men's Hoka Mach 6Shop the Women's Hoka Mach 6